Pdelam/Delamotte-et-al.-2024/README.md

 #Cell motility#

 - "Flybow motility final analysis.pzfx" regroups the raw data obtained by TrackMate on Fiji.
 After data analysis, a cutoff at 2h30 was applied to all replicates and conditions since it maximized the number of consecutive valid timepoints without losses and removed zero biases.
+- "Motility.pzfx" gathers refined data from the forementionned file.
 These data were used for Fig.7.

 #Polyclonality#